camunda/camunda-docs-manual/content/installation/full/was/manual-liberty.md

 ---

-This section will describe how you can install Camunda Platform 7 and its components on an [IBM WebSphere Application Server Liberty][liberty].
-To perform the Camunda Platform 7 installation on WebSphere Liberty you will need the following:
+This section will describe how you can install Camunda and its components on an [IBM WebSphere Application Server Liberty][liberty].
+To perform the Camunda installation on WebSphere Liberty you will need the following:

 * The `camunda-ee-ibm-was-{{< minor-version >}}.0-ee` `.tar.gz` or `.zip` archive available from